tdwg/vocab/documentation-specification.md

 **4.5.2 Metadata properties for describing controlled vocabulary terms**

 Controlled vocabulary terms are instances of the class skos:Concept.
 As such, it is appropriate to assign to such terms properties from the SKOS Simple Knowledge Organization System W3C Recommendation [SKOS] as necessary to define the relationships between that term and other resources.
-It is not generally appropriate to use the SKOS vocabulary with vocabulary terms that are instances of the classes rdf:Property and rdfs:Class.
+(With the exception of skos:prefLabel and skos:altLabel, it is not generally appropriate to use SKOS vocabulary properties with terms from metadata schemes that are instances of the classes rdf:Property and rdfs:Class.)
 Since it is a general practice to assign SKOS concepts to a concept scheme, controlled vocabulary terms should be linked to that scheme by skos:inScheme.
 However, the structuring of such schemes is beyond the scope of this document.

 To facilitate use by applications programmed to make use of SKOS properties, it is recommended that controlled vocabulary term descriptions include a skos:definition property that has the same value as the rdfs:comment property routinely used to indicate the human-readable definition for every TDWG vocabulary term.

 As with all other TDWG vocabulary terms, controlled value terms will be assigned a term IRI.
 That IRI may be used as the subject or object when expressing relationships with other resources.
 However, in the context of information transfer, there may be cases where it is more desirable to represent the controlled vocabulary term by means of a unique text string.
-To facilitate such use, each controlled vocabulary term should be assigned a string that is unique within the controlled vocabulary.
+To facilitate such use, each controlled vocabulary term should be assigned a string that is unique within that controlled vocabulary.
 That string should be designated by making it a plan literal value (without language tag) of an rdf:value property of the term.

 **4.5.3 Examples related to terms (non-normative)**